-- Holding the hand of the child at the front/back of the line when going to assembly or when walking together around the school; - When comforting a distressed pupil; - When a pupil is being congratulated or praised; - To demonstrate how to use a musical instrument; - To demonstrate exercises or techniques during PE lessons or sports coaching
+- Holding the hand of the child at the front/back of the line when going to assembly or when walking together around the school. - When comforting a distressed pupil. - When a pupil is being congratulated or praised. - To demonstrate how to use a equipment e.g. a music instrument or handwriting pen. - To demonstrate exercises or techniques during PE lessons or sports coaching. - To promote regulation (e.g. therapeutic touch) - To give first aid. - Guiding a pupil supportively where they need to go.

-- To give first aid - To promote regulation (EG therapeutic touch making pizzas on the back, theraplay)

-However, some pupils are averse to any form of touch while others may need deep pressure touch (weighted blankets, squeeze rollers and boxes) but cannot stand light pressure touch.
+However, some pupils are averse to any form of touch while others may need deep pressure touch (e.g. weighted blankets) but cannot stand light pressure touch.
 Yet others may have used challenging behaviour as a means of securing touch in the form of physical intervention.
 This is kept in mind when planning for individual pupils.